Impeachment Has Never Been Very Popular, But That Hasn't Stopped Congress Before

 "Only in early August, following the House Judiciary Committee's recommendation that Nixon be impeached and the Supreme Court's decision that he surrender his audio tapes, did a clear majority — 57% — come to the view that the president should be removed from office," Kohut wrote.

 But the actual trauma of these impeachment episodes would not be the full story for politicians of Pelosi's generation.
-They have lived through nearly half a century of subsequent political hurly burly, witnessing how the backlash to impeachment has colored American politics since.
+They have lived through nearly half a century of subsequent political hurly-burly, witnessing how the backlash to impeachment has colored American politics since.

 The Nixon ouster may have seemed a resounding end to that scandal, but it may also have set in motion some of the political forces that have roiled American politics since.